Ckin111/MapleLeafs/docs/DesignDoc.md

 ### Acceptance Testing
 Acceptance criteria was made in the form GIVEN some precondition WHEN I do some action THEN I expect some result.
-15 user stories have passed all their acceptance criteria tests.
-3 user stories each have one test failing.
-These include, search jerseys, edit jerseys, and checkout.
-Search jerseys requires the user to input a space in the search bar before all jerseys are displayed.
-Edit jerseys does not have the form autofilled, so the admin could accidentally fill out the form wrong by not filling in the previous data on the form, causing a blank jersey to be created.
-Checkout does not display the correct total cost of the jerseys.
-2 user stories have not been tested because they are still on the sprint backlog.
+21 user stories have passed all their acceptance criteria tests.
+There are no stories that have failed tests, nor are there aany more stories on the product backlog.

 ### Unit Testing and Code Coverage